 Commission on Dietetic Registration

-The Commission’s RD/DTR certification programs are fully accredited by the National Commission for Certifying Agencies (NCCA), the accrediting arm of the Institute for Credentialing Excellence based in Washington, D.C.
+The Commission’s RD and DTR certification programs are fully accredited by the National Commission for Certifying Agencies (NCCA), the accrediting arm of the Institute for Credentialing Excellence based in Washington, D.C.
 This accreditation reflects achievement of the highest standards of professional credentialing.
 To learn more about CDR, visit the CDR website.

-If you have received an eligibility email from Pearson VUE, you are now eligible to take the credentialing examination for Dietitians or [Dietetic Technicians].
+If you have received an Authorization to Test email from Pearson VUE, you are now eligible to take the credentialing examination for dietitians or dietetic technicians.

 How to Schedule Your Credentialing Examination

 Scheduling Your Examination

 Pearson VUE is CDR’s testing vendor for the entry-level registration examinations and the Advanced Practitioner in Clinical Nutrition certification examination.
 You will schedule and pay for your exam with Pearson VUE.
 Log in to this website to schedule, cancel or reschedule an examination appointment or download another copy of your examination score report.